-In this article, we discuss the trend of mobile payment systems in China, commonly used mobile payment platforms, and what a cashless society entails for the world’s second-largest economy.
+We present the most commonly used mobile payment platforms, and what a cashless society means for the world’s second-largest economy.

 What are the major Chinese mobile payment systems?